Psychology is the scientific study of the human mind, mental processes and resulting behaviour.

 Students thinking of studying Psychology might also wish to consider:

-- Anthropology – this is a much less popular degree, but it offers insight into the works of the human mind and human behaviour from a different perspective, while spanning the humanities and sciences in a similar way to Psychology.
+- Anthropology – this is a much less popular degree.
+However, it offers insight into the works of the human mind and human behaviour from a different perspective.
+Yet, it spans the humanities and sciences in a similar way to Psychology.

 - Biomedical sciences – this degree choice may be of interest to students who are interested more in the scientific side of Psychology and who are considering a future in scientific research.

 A Final Thought on Psychology